It's TIME: Towards the Next Generation of Time Series Forecasting Benchmarks: Datasets

 \paragraph{CPHL} This dataset monitors chlorophyll mass concentration across four marine stations in Australia.
 The data collection falls within the overall span of January 1, 2021 to January 1, 2023, though the specific temporal coverage varies for each station within this period.
 Regarding sampling frequency, two stations record at 15-minute intervals, while the remaining two operate at 30-minute intervals.
 The hourly-level dataset was derived by downsampling the minute-level records.
+This dataset is publicly available under \href{https://creativecommons.org/licenses/by/4.0/}{CC BY 4.0 License}.

 \paragraph{Coastal T-S} This dataset is derived from the National Mooring Network Facility, which maintains a series of reference stations for monitoring Australian coastal waters.
 We collected time-series observations of temperature and salinity from dozens of stations within this network.
 The dataset covers the period from January 1, 2023, to January 1, 2024, utilizing high-precision measurements from temperature loggers and Conductivity-Temperature-Depth (CTD) instruments to capture coastal oceanographic variations.
-Same as above, distinct minute-level frequencies originate from different stations, while hourly data are derived via downsampling
+Same as above, distinct minute-level frequencies originate from different stations, while hourly data are derived via downsampling.
+This dataset is publicly available under \href{https://creativecommons.org/licenses/by/4.0/}{CC BY 4.0 License}.

-\paragraph{SG Weather} This dataset is curated from the real-time daily weather readings collected from six monitoring stations across Singapore.
+\paragraph{SG Weather} This dataset contains information from "Realtime Weather Readings across Singapore", accessed on June 15, 2025 from \href{https://data.gov.sg}{data.gov.sg}, which is made available under the terms of the \href{https://data.gov.sg/open-data-licence}{Singapore Open Data Licence version 1.0}.
+It include real-time daily weather readings collected from six monitoring stations across Singapore.
 We select four variates featuring temperature, humidity, wind direction, and wind speed.
 We curated the data recording from January 1, 2017, to January 31, 2025 via the official API.
 Observations from February 1, 2024, onwards are used as the test set.